 Wilson diseasePoisoning or drug-induced damage

-If you are planning to have liver transplant, your doctor will review a list of possible complications, which may include: Rejection of the transplanted liverBleedingInfectionDamage to nearby organsBile-duct obstruction or bile leakage into the bodyComplications from immunosuppressive drugsBlood clots
+Problems from the procedure are rare, but all procedures have some risk.
+Your doctor will review potential problems, like: Rejection of the transplanted liverBleedingInfectionDamage to nearby organsBile-duct obstruction or bile leakage into the bodyComplications from immunosuppressive drugsBlood clots

-Some factors that may increase the risk of complications include: SmokingObesityAlcoholismDiabetesPoor nutritionAdditional illnessesSerious heart, lung, or kidney diseaseUse of certain medicationsCancerCurrent infection
+Some factors that may increase the risk of complications include: SmokingObesityAlcohol use disorderType 2 diabetesPoor nutritionAdditional illnessesSerious heart, lung, or kidney diseaseUse of certain medicationsCancerCurrent infection

 Be sure to discuss these risks with your doctor before the surgery.